tlswg/tls13-spec/draft-ietf-tls-tls13.md

 | ECDHE_ECDSA          | ECDSA or EdDSA public key  |

-- The certificate MUST allow the key to be used for signing (i.e., the digitalSignature bit MUST be set if the key usage extension is present) with a signature scheme and hash algorithm pair indicated in the client's "signature_algorithms" extension.
+- The certificate MUST allow the key to be used for signing (i.e., the digitalSignature bit MUST be set if the Key Usage extension is present) with a signature scheme and hash algorithm pair indicated in the client's "signature_algorithms" extension.